 In prior years, the Company converted certain corporate restaurants to franchise and sold the restaurants to independent operators ("franchisees").
 As part of these conversion agreements, certain franchisees entered into rental agreements to rent certain restaurant assets from the Company.
-The \$2.6 million balance at December 27, 2020 (December 29, 2019 - \$4.7 million) represents the unearned revenue associated with the rental agreements calculated as the present value of the minimum lease payments using an interest rate implicit in the rental agreement.
+The \$1.3 million balance at December 26, 2021 (December 27, 2020 - \$2.6 million) represents the unearned revenue associated with the rental agreements calculated as the present value of the minimum lease payments using an interest rate implicit in the rental agreement.

-Deferred share units ("DSU")
+Deferred share units ("DSUs")

 The non-employee board members receive DSUs as compensation for their participation on the board.
 These DSUs are settled for cash when members cease to participate on the board of directors and are remeasured at fair value through profit or loss at each balance sheet date.
-For the 52 weeks ended December 27, 2020, the Company recognized an expense of \$0.1 million (52 weeks ended December 29, 2019 - \$0.1 million) and a liability was recorded as part of Other Long-Term Liabilities in the amount of \$1.3 million as at December 27, 2020 (December 29, 2019 - \$1.2 million).
+For the 52 weeks ended December 26, 2021, the Company recognized an expense of \$0.9 million (52 weeks ended December 27, 2020 - \$0.1 million) and a liability was recorded as part of Other Long-Term Liabilities in the amount of \$1.5 million as at December 26, 2021 (December 27, 2020 - \$1.3 million).

-Restricted share units ("RSU")
+Restricted share units ("RSUs")

-RSUs are granted at the beginning of each year and are earned only if certain performance conditions are met.
-RSUs vest after 3 years and will be settled for cash.
-For the year ended December 27, 2020, the Company recognized an expense of \$0.9 million (year ended December 29, 2019 - \$0.5 million).
+Cash settled RSUs are granted at the beginning of each year and are earned only if certain performance conditions are met.
+Annual RSU grants vest after 3 years and will be settled for cash.
+For the 52 weeks ended December 26, 2021, the Company recognized an expense of \$2.4 million (52 weeks ended December 27, 2020 - \$0.9 million) and a liability was recorded as part of Other Long-Term Liabilities in the amount of \$3.8 million as at December 26, 2021 (December 27, 2020 - \$1.4 million).